Questions Answered About L-theanine and Suntheanine

 What’s L-theanine?

-L-theanine is an amino acid that naturally occurs in green and black tea leaves and some mushrooms.
+L-theanine is an amino acid naturally occurring in green and black tea leaves and some mushrooms.
 Amino acids are molecules that link together and form a protein.
 The proteins function as a messenger between cells.

 What’s Suntheanine?